kimin-yun/VIBE-H/README.md

 Usage
 --------------------------------------------------------------------------------
-First, unzip the "opencv_world341.zip" and put the "opencv_world341.dll" to same directiory.
+First, unzip the "opencv_world341.zip" (that contains the "opencv_world341.dll" file), and put the "opencv_world341.dll" to same directiory.

 Then, open your Windows terminal, navigate to the location where the .exe file is located, and execute the following command: